-Due to public outcry a significant effort was made to reopen this path and thankfully a new route has now been formed where walkers and their dogs can take a short diversion off the old railway line and onto a 45 metre causeway which leads to Brundholme road.
+A significant effort was made to reopen this path and thankfully a new route has now been formed where walkers and their dogs can take a short diversion off the old railway line and onto a 45 metre causeway which leads to Brundholme road.
 From here you continue straight into the quaint village of Threlkeld.

 Once you’ve completed this four mile trek, we recommend heading to the Threlkeld Village Hall where you can take advantage of a range of tasty refreshments, sandwiches, cakes and scones whilst basking in the glory of the surrounding countryside.

 The village of Grasmere was once described by the poet William Wordsworth as ‘The lovelist spot than man that found’ and the subsequent years have certainly been kind to this area which has retained its ability to blow away those that appreciate the natural landscape.

 If you and your pet are capable of navigating varied terrain, then we’d recommend trying out the circuit around Grasmere and Rydal where you’re best to start off at Grasmere village and head down the quiet road loading to a terraced bridleway which provides fantastic views of Grasmere Lake itself.

 You will head through various woodland before heading out to Rydal Mount before walking along the side of a mountain above the lake.
 You will eventually end up at the old slate cottages in Rydal where you will find Dove Cottage – the home of Wordsworth - so you can fully appreciate the inspiration for his previously mentioned quote.